 - Around 80% of college students consume alcohol.

-- According to a study conducted by the Higher Education Research Institute at UCLA, a quarter of college students spend at least six hours a week on social media.
+- According to a study by the Higher Education Research Institute at UCLA, a quarter of college students spend at least six hours a week on social media.

 - 34% of college students in the United States have an anxiety disorder.